Kyprios beats Stradivarius to win Goodwood Cup

 Kyprios edged out Stradivarius to claim victory in a dramatic Goodwood Cup.

-Gold Cup winner Kyprios eased to the front in the closing stages and held off Trueshan (2-1) before also narrowly seeing off a charging Stradivarius.
+Gold Cup winner Kyprios eased to the front in the closing stages and held off Trueshan (2-1) before then narrowly seeing off a charging Stradivarius.

-It was a memorable finish in what could be a last race for four-time winner Stradivarius (9-2), who was ridden by Andrea Atzeni.
+It was a memorable finish as Stradivarius (9-2), who was ridden by Andrea Atzeni, was denied a fifth victory in the race.

 "He's only doing what he has to do," favourite Kyprios's jockey Ryan Moore told ITV after the win.